DataStax-Examples/quickstart-nodejs/README.md

-# DataStax NodeJS Quickstart using Netflix
+# DataStax Node.js Quickstart using Netflix

 An introduction to using the Cassandra database with well-defined steps to optimize your learning.
 Using a Netflix dataset for sample data, your locally running Cassandra database will contain a minimal set of show data for you to customize and experiment with.